 Before you even think about outsourcing link building to an agency, take a step back and analyze your current situation.

 Think of it like buying a car: You want to make sure everything is in working order before you invest in a new one.
 If something needs to be fixed after you’ve purchased it, the cost could outweigh any benefits.

 The same goes for your link building efforts.
 If your website isn’t optimized for SEO, or you don’t have a content strategy in place, these problems should be addressed first before investing in any outsourcing services.

 There are a few criteria that your business should meet to ensure its readiness.

 You already know how link building fits into your SEO strategy.

 SEO and link building go hand-in-hand, but link building is one piece of the puzzle.
 If you don’t have a baseline understanding of how it fits into your overall objectives, then you may not be ready to outsource.

-You might not be an expert on the subject, but I’d recommend having basic knowledge before outsourcing.
+You might not be an expert on the subject, but being well-versed in its benefits and general best practices is a must before outsourcing.

 You already have the resources to take on the campaign.

 If you don’t need to hire an in-house team (most companies can’t, anyways), outsourcing link building services can help free up time and energy for other tasks.